isomerpages/isomerpages-govtech/media/technews/_posts/2019-09-09-hardcopy-medical-certs-will-soon-be-no-more-with-digimc.md

 ---
-layout: post
-title:  "Hardcopy medical certs will soon be no more with DigiMC"
+title: 'Hardcopy medical certs will soon be no more with DigiMC'
-permalink: "/media/technews/hardcopy-medical-certs-will-soon-be-no-more-with-digimc"
+permalink: /media/technews/hardcopy-medical-certs-will-soon-be-no-more-with-digimc
 category: technews
-image: "/images/technews/digimc-part1.PNG"
+image: /images/technews/digimc-part1.PNG

 ---

 ![DigiMC by GovTech](/images/technews/digimc-part1.PNG)